-The following adverse events (not previously mentioned in the labeling) have been reported during post-marketing use of NORVIR.
+The following adverse events have been reported during post-marketing use of NORVIR.
 Because these reactions are reported voluntarily from a population of unknown size, it is not possible to reliably estimate their frequency or establish a causal relationship to NORVIR exposure.